Computational aspects of orbifold equivalence: Orbifold equivalence

 \section{Orbifold equivalence}

 In this section we introduce the necessary background for defining orbifold equivalence.
-For the reader more familiar with higher categories, we refer to Appendix \ref{catback} for a complete description of orbifold equivalence in the context of the bicategory of Landau-Ginzburg models.
+For the reader more familiar with higher categories, we refer to Appendix \ref{catback} for a complete description of orbifold equivalence in the context of the bicategory of Landau--Ginzburg models.

 \paragraph*{Potentials}

 \begin{definition} Let $\mathbbm{k}$ be an algebraically closed field of characteristic zero.
 We will consider the category $\mathcal{R}$ of polynomial rings in a finite number of variables over $\mathbbm{k}$, each variable endowed with a fixed grading in $\mathbb{Q}_{> 0}$. \end{definition}